-This policy applies to all members of the school community (including staff, students, volunteers, parents, visitors, community users) who have access to and are users of school digital technology systems, both in and out of the school.
+This policy applies to all members of the school community (including staff, students, parents, visitors, community users) who have access to and are users of school digital technology systems, both in and out of the school.
+The school will deal with any e-safety incidents and will, where known, inform parents of incidents of inappropriate Online Safety behaviour that take place out of school.